seankross/bookdown-start/docs/06-FAQ.md

 The RCN is a 5-year project and we aim to run the Challenge for the duration of the project.
 Each year will be a new round where we revise the rules (if necessary) and add new Themes.
 Your feedback on the Challenge will be critical to revising and clarifying the rules and information about the Challenge.

-## Are there certain types of models that I need to use
+## Are there certain types of models that I need to use?

 No, you can use any type of model, including empirical and process-based models.
 The only requirement is that your forecast includes uncertainty.
 The uncertainty can be represents using different model runs (ensemble members) or the statistics of the forecast (mean and standard deviation).

-## What is the relationship with NEON?
+## What is the relationship between the Challenge and NEON?

 The Challenge is run by the Ecological Forecasting Initiative Research Coordination Network that is funded by the U.S. National Science Foundation.
 While this effort is separate from NEON, NEON staff have been in involved in all stages of planning.
 NEON staff are on the project steering committee and theme design teams.